restarone/comfortable-mexican-sofa-docs/Installation-and-Quick-Start-Guide.md

 </html>
 ```

-Once you have a Layout, you can create Pages, where the content is populated for your Layouts.
+Once you have a layout, you may start creating pages and populating content.
 It's that easy.
-Hint: if the system cannot find any content tags in the chosen layout when using 1.9,3,p327 -> downgrade to 1.9,3,p125 and it will work.